| Name | Rebecca Balebako |

 Double Major: Math and Asian Studies

 Review and advise on privacy sensitive features related to Google accounts.
+Run privacy red team attacks and mitigations.

 Lead research on international privacy attitudes, requirements for secure communication networks, data retention policies, and technologies for the criminal justice community.
+Present research to high-level decision-makers in the U.S. Government and industry.

 Developed and taught classes on Privacy Engineering